arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ### 2

 Now that we know the HuskyLens is working it is time to get it set up for our project.
 Forget the image you have learned (or perform a factory reset).
-You need to enter "multiple" mode, so long press the **selection** button—it will flick through **Face Recognition** and go to **Learn Multiple**.
+You need to enter "multiple" mode, so long press the **selection** buttonï¿½it will flick through **Face Recognition** and go to **Learn Multiple**.
 Press again to select, and rotate so the slider turns blue and moves to the right.
 Press once more, rotate to save and return, and press to exit.
 Now you are in multiple mode, point toward the first face you want to learn (we used Stephen Fry again) and long press the **Learn** button.
 When learned, press again and long press over another face (we used Hugh Laurie's photo this time).
 If you are creating a security system for your bedroom, learning your family's faces might be a good idea!

 When you hover over a known face, a colored box and ID number should show up.
 When you hover over an unknown face (we used a picture of Rowan Atkinson as a control), a gray box, and no ID number will show.